 Takeaway: Conditions are also patient, but then ask a question and directs the reader based on the answer.
 Basically “one of these two things can happen”.

-You can use conditions a number of different ways, to switch subscribers through different Sequences based on Tags they have as a result of Link Triggers, Purchases, custom fields, and much more.
+You can use Conditions a number of different ways, to switch Subscribers through different Sequences based on Tags they've received, as a result of Link Triggers, Purchases, custom fields, and much more.

 - Conditions are polite, waiting for the previous step to be completed (just like actions).